jacgit18/ParkAlert/README.md

 Park Alert - The Future of Parking
 A mobile platform that helps people alert each other of parking spots in their radius.

+- Delivered and presented multiple UML diagrams to demonstrate the scope and design of my system once a week across a 16-week span.
+- This included robust use and test cases.
+I also did components, deployment, ERD, and several other diagrams.
+- Utilized the Flutter framework and used the Dart language to build a prototype design.

 ## Stack